gicking/STM8_templates/Docu/README.md

 Usage:
 ------

-  - in project folder adapt "build_upload.py" to your setting, e.g. COM port and upload method
+  - in project folder adapt `build_upload.py` to your setting, e.g. COM port and upload method
-  - if required set file execute permission for "build_upload.py"
+  - if required set file execute permission for `build_upload.py`
-  - double-click on "build_upload.py" and follow instructions
+  - double-click on `build_upload.py`